 Dementia with Lewy Bodies

 This is a slightly rarer form of dementia, affecting more than 100,000 people in the UK.
 Dementia with Lewy bodies represents around 15% of all dementia cases.
 Like with most types of dementia, this condition is common in those aged 65 and over.

 The Alzheimer's Society gives the following definition of Lewy bodies:

 "Lewy bodies are tiny deposits of a protein (alpha-synuclein) that appear in nerve cells in the brain.
 Researchers don't have a full understanding of why Lewy bodies appear, or exactly how they contribute to dementia."

 Dementia with Lewy bodies will typically cause the same symptoms as other types of dementia.
-However, there are a few other symptoms which help to distinguish it from others:
+However, there are a few specific symptoms that can distinguish it from other conditions:

 - Slow movement, stiff limbs, tremors and shuffling when walking - just like with Parkinson's disease.